2.1 Safeguarding Children Partnership

 2.1.8

-A list of relevant agencies is set out in the The Child Safeguarding Practice Review and Relevant Agency (England) Regulations 2018
+A list of relevant agencies is set out in The Child Safeguarding Practice Review and Relevant Agency (England) Regulations 2018

 2.1.9